-- Editing Your Fiction*: To assist learners who have written fiction in editing their pieces to a submission standard.
-Identify the elements needed to fine-tune flash fiction, short stories or novels.
+- Editing Your Writing*: To assist learners who have written fiction and non-fiction in editing their pieces to a submission standard.
+Identify the elements needed to fine-tune flash fiction, short stories, novels, and non-fiction.
 Edit a previously-written piece so that it says what you really want it to say.
-Write a short piece utilising characters, dialogue, plot and setting, then edit it (group participation).
+Write a short fiction piece utilising characters, dialogue, plot and setting, then edit it (group participation).
+Write a short non-fiction piece, then edit it (group participation).
 What to do next; publication, competitions etc. Taught through tutorial and exercises, with an emphasis on learners tapping into their own creativity.
 Group work and discussion encouraged.
 Handouts distributed.

 This course will run as a 1-day (Saturday) course only in the 2015/16 academic year (details and booking links in the grid below) running on:

-- Writing Genres: New for summer 2015 is a course looking at specific prose genres (poetry is included in the ‘Creative Writing for Beginners’ course).
+- Writing Genres: A course looking at specific prose genres (poetry is included in the ‘Creative Writing for Beginners’ course).

-The 1-day (6-hour) course will look at crime, chick-lit, historical, science-fiction, and humour, with some writing on the spot and feedback.
-This will next run (details and booking links in the grid below) on
+The 1-day (6-hour) course will look at crime, women’s fiction, historical, science-fiction, and humour, with some writing on the spot and feedback.
+This will next run (details and booking links in the grid below) on:

 - Blogging for Beginners*: An overview of some of the available blog sites including WordPress, Blogger / Blogspot, Weebly, Google Sites, Tumblr – free and payable options.
 Identify different blogging techniques (finding the right site for you) and applying content within the social networks (Facebook, Twitter, LinkedIn, Pinterest etc).
 Design your site, create new posts / website pages, and answer reader comments.